Text-to-SQL Data Synthesis Pipeline

 prompt_template=Text2SQLQuestionGeneratorPrompt()

-The Prompt Generator constructs structured training prompts by integrating questions and database schema.
+The Prompt Generator (Text2SQLPromptGenerator) generates prompt templates for model training based on questions and database schema.

 Functionality: